 Visiting Boats Welcome

-The harbour is under the control of Cromarty Harbour Trust and we have no influence over berthing -- Harbour Master 0775 1244065/01381600493, VHF ch 12
+Boats may also use the pontoons in the harbour, for which there is an overnight charge.
+The harbour is under the control of Cromarty Harbour Trust and the Cromarty Boat Club has no influence over berthing; please contact Harbour Master 0775 1244065/01381600493, VHF ch 12

 In strong westerly winds, a sheltered anchorage can be taken on the east side of the town.
 Study of your chart is recommended for this area as there are sand banks as well as some relatively deep water areas

-The town itself has two bars in the Royal Hotel at the harbour and the Cromarty Arms in Church Street.
+The town itself has two bars: in the Royal Hotel at the harbour and the Cromarty Arms in Church Street.